psalvaggio/cppregpattern/README.md

 # C++ Registry Pattern

-An implementation of the Registry pattern, which allows derived classes of a common super class to be constructed by their string class name.
-All subclasses must share a common constructor in order to be constructed by this implementation of the registry pattern.
+An implementation of the Registry pattern, which allows derived classes of a common base class to be constructed by their string class name or custom string identifier.
+All derived classes must share a common constructor in order to be constructed by this implementation of the registry pattern.

 This library defines a class template